BigDataAnalyticsGroup/mutable-QO-ResultDB/HowToRunExperiments.md

 how to install it and its preliminaries: A native, local installation and `Docker`.

 ### Local Installation
-For the local installation, please follow the instruction found [here](doc/setup.md) to build `mutable`.
-Note that you need to build mutable with its WebAssembly-Backend.
+For the local installation, please follow the instructions found below to build `mutable`. # [here](doc/setup.md).
-You also need to perform the following steps:
+1. Make sure you fulfill all [preliminaries](doc/preliminaries.md).
+2. Create an artificial git repository, as mutable expects to be in a git repository.
+    ```console
+   $ git init
+   $ git add README.md
+   $ git commit -m "dummy commit"
+      ```
+3. Build mutable with its WebAssembly Backend following the instructions found [here](doc/setup.md#build-mutable).
-1. Set up a virtual python environment.
+4. Set up a virtual python environment.
 Make sure to have Python3.10 installed!
 ```
 pipenv sync --python 3.10
 ```
-2. (Optional) Setup a local [PostgreSQL](https://www.postgresql.org/) installation.
+5. (Optional) Setup a local [PostgreSQL](https://www.postgresql.org/) installation.
 PostgreSQL will be required in order to generate cardinality estimations later on.
 As cardinality estimations are already contained in the repository, this step is optional.
 ### Docker
 In order to use docker, please follow the following instructions.
 We always assume you to be in the root directory